oauthjs/angular-oauth2/README.md

 AngularJS OAuth2 authentication module written in ES6.

-Currently `angular-oauth2` only uses the [Resouce Owner Password Credential Grant](https://tools.ietf.org/html/rfc6749#section-4.3), i.e, using a credentials combination (username, password) we’ll request an access token (using `grant_type='password'`) which, in case of success, will typically return a response such as:
+Currently `angular-oauth2` only uses the [Resouce Owner Password Credential Grant](https://tools.ietf.org/html/rfc6749#section-4.3), i.e, using a credentials combination (username, password) we'll request an access token (using `grant_type='password'`) which, in case of success, will typically return a response such as:

 ```
 {